VECTORHEAVY

 STEADY TIER TOWER GA MAJORITY

-Abraham Lincoln Capital is the level-4 tower serving Springfield, the Illinois state capital.
+Abraham Lincoln Capital is the tower serving Springfield, the Illinois state capital.
 Two crossing runways work the field over a prairie of general-aviation traffic: an eight-thousand-foot primary and a long crosswind runway.

 This is the Steady tier: a small-field rhythm with a real regional-jet feed.
 A calm board that still rewards a clean sequence.